 She has appeared on behalf of bereaved families in a number of death in custody inquests (in particular prison suicides) as well as in deaths on the railway.
 She also advises families on claims for damages flowing from deaths in custody.

-She gave expert evidence to Parliament on the proposed civil orders in the Modern Slavery Bill (now an Act).
+She gave expert evidence to Parliament on the proposed civil orders in the Modern Slavery Bill (now the Modern Slavery Act).

 Over the years she has had a busy and challenging Crown Court practice.
 She has, for example, been a junior in over 20 murder trials, as well as been sole counsel in numerous, serious and complex cases, dealing in particular with child defendants and child witnesses.
-She has also had a long history of representing protestors and those charged with public order offences, often from black communities, as well as children and young people charged with serious crime.
-However she now focusses her practice on appellate crime – in particular CCRC appeals; victims of trafficking cases; all cases involving juvenile defendants and complex sentence cases.
-She has particular expertise of vulnerable young people and fitness to plead and effective participation hearings (i.e. compliance with Art 6(1) ECHR), in particular the learning disabled and those with neurodevelopmental autism spectrum disorders.
-She has appeared in a large number of fitness to plead hearings (despite how rare they are), including trials as to the acts.
-She wrote the material on this issue for the Prison Reform Trust/ Just for Kids Law nationwide training programme as part of PRT’s “Out of Trouble” Campaign in 2010.
+She has also had a long history of representing protestors and those charged with public order offences as well as children and young people charged with serious crime.
+She now focusses her criminal practice on appellate crime only – in particular CCRC appeals; victims of trafficking cases; all cases involving juvenile defendants and complex sentence cases, in particular the sentencing of primary carers.
+She has particular expertise of vulnerable young people and fitness to plead and effective participation hearings (i.e. compliance with Art 6(1) ECHR), in particular the learning disabled and those with autism spectrum and other neurodevelopmental disorders.

-In 2014 Maya joined the team of editors of the seminal criminal text book Archbold: Criminal Pleading, Evidence & Practice (Sweet & Maxwell) and contributes to three chapters.
-Prior to that and for many years she was a contributing author to the well-known text book Blackstone’s Criminal Practice (OUP) for which she wrote four chapters .
+In 2014 Maya joined the team of editors of the seminal criminal textbook Archbold: Criminal Pleading, Evidence & Practice (Sweet & Maxwell) and contributes to three chapters.
+Prior to that and for many years she was a contributing author to Blackstone’s Criminal Practice (OUP).
 She is the General Editor of ‘Blackstone’s Guide to the Criminal Justice and Immigration Act 2008′ (OUP, 2009).
 She is the author of ‘ASBOs: A practitioner’s guide to defending anti-social behaviour orders’ (LAG, 2006).

 More Recent Cases